sqvanfleet/aggdiff_landau_particle_method_discg/README.md

 1. `Discrete_Gradient_Symmetric_reg` (example 4.5)
 2. `Anisotropic_solution_with_Coulomb_potential` (example 4.6)

-Each of the six directories listed above contain two subdirecties:
+Each of the six directories listed above contain two subdirectories:
 1. `Plots` this directory stores all the plots created by the `plots.m` file
 2. `Data` this directory stores all of the data saved from the `particle_method.m` or `particle_method_2d_parallel.m` file

 and the .m files:
-1. `particle_method.m` or `particle_method_2d_parallel.m` the main script that preforms the computations and saves data to the `Data` directory that is then analyzed with the `plots.m` file
+1. `particle_method.m` or `particle_method_2d_parallel.m` the main script that performs the computations and saves data to the `Data` directory that is then analyzed with the `plots.m` file
-3. `gpsi_1d.m` or `gpsi_2d.m` functions for the mollifier funtion $\varphi_{\varepsilon}(\boldsymbol{x})$
+3. `gpsi_1d.m` or `gpsi_2d.m` functions for the mollifier function $\varphi_{\varepsilon}(\boldsymbol{x})$
 4. `right_hand_side.m` or `right_hand_side_parallel.m` a matlab function that computes the right hand side of the fixed point iteration method that results from the discrete gradient discretization.
 5. `plots.m` takes data from `Data` and produces pdf plots that are saved in `Plots`
 6. `exact.m` or `exact_2d.m` or `non_bkw_initial_conditions.m` functions for the exact solution for the given example or for example 4.6 a function for the initial conditions
-8. `lgwt.m` a function that returns the wights and nodes required for the Gauss-Legendre quadrature.
+8. `lgwt.m` is a function that returns the weights and nodes required for the Gauss-Legendre quadrature.
 This can be downloaded at at [MATLAB file exchange](https://www.mathworks.com/matlabcentral/fileexchange/4540-legendre-gauss-quadrature-weights-and-nodes).

 ## MATLAB requirements

 All of the files in this repository were tested on MATLAB version R2022b.
-The examples coressponding to the Landau equation require the [Parallel Computing Toolbox](https://www.mathworks.com/products/parallel-computing.html), but can be modified to be used in serial.
+The examples corresponding to the Landau equation require the [Parallel Computing Toolbox](https://www.mathworks.com/products/parallel-computing.html), but can be modified to be used in serial.

-## Project discription
+## Project description

 ### `particle_method.m` or `particle_method_2d_parallel.m` scripts

 #### Parameters, initialization, and mesh generation

 - The `particle_method.m` or `particle_method_2d_parallel.m` scripts begin by defining several parameters including:
 - `n_list` which is a matrix whose elements are how many particles you want to calculate the particle method solution with.
 The entries of this array are chosen by the user.
 The entries of `n_list` correspond to different values of $M$ from the paper, making the total number of particles $M^d$, where $d$ is the number of spatial dimensions.
-The outer most loop in `particle_method.m` or `particle_method_2d_parallel.m` uses the loop variable `alpha` and loops over all values in `n_list`.
+The outermost loop in `particle_method.m` or `particle_method_2d_parallel.m` uses the loop variable `alpha` and loops over all values in `n_list`.
 For each iteration of this loop the number of particles is
 ```matlab
 n = n_list(alpha);
 ```